 Methods for Pest Control

-PHYSICAL METHODS OF PEST CONTROL
+PHYSICAL METHODS OF PEST/WEED CONTROL

 - Pull weeds by hand before they set seed.